zephyrproject-rtos/zephyr/boards/shields/x_nucleo_iks4a1/doc/index.rst

   This overlay describes sensor connections (and matching h/w configuration to be done) as explained in SHUB2 Mode (:ref:`x-nucleo-iks4a1-mode-2`)

+Examples
+********

+Three samples are provided as examples for ``x-nucleo-iks4a1`` shield, each one associated with one of the overlays described above:

+- :ref:`x-nucleo-iks4a1-std-sample` application, to be used when the shield is configured in Standard Mode (Mode 1)
+- :ref:`x-nucleo-iks4a1-shub1-sample` application, to be used when the shield is configured in SHUB1 Mode (Mode 3)
+- :ref:`x-nucleo-iks4a1-shub2-sample` application, to be used when the shield is configured in SHUB2 Mode (Mode 2)

+See also :ref:`shields` for more details.

 .. _X-NUCLEO-IKS4A1 website:
    http://www.st.com/en/ecosystems/x-nucleo-iks4a1.html